 The natural extension to the negotiated "no shop" exceptions under appropriate extenuating circumstances are provisions permitting active solicitation entirely, usually for a limited period of time.
-Historically, these types of provisions had arisen sparingly and generally only in special circumstances - such as where an insider or a fiduciary/board member is the buyer (e.g. the National Gypsum acquisition by its non-executive chairman in 1991; the original acquisition agreement for Chalone Wine Group by DBR, its 49% holder; or Carl Icahn's recent pending acquisition of Lear Corp.) - or where a deal had gotten renegotiated downward after signing (such as Leonard Green's second and lower deal to acquire Hollywood Entertainment, which did not have any "no shop" restriction).
+Historically, these types of provisions had arisen sparingly and generally only in special circumstances - such as where an insider or a fiduciary/board member is the buyer (e.g. the National Gypsum acquisition by its non-executive chairman in 1991; the original acquisition agreement for Chalone Wine Group by DBR, its 49% holder; or Carl Icahn's attempted acquisition of Lear Corp.) - or where a deal had gotten renegotiated downward after signing (such as Leonard Green's second and lower deal to acquire Hollywood Entertainment, which did not have any "no shop" restriction).
 More recently, beginning with the Ripplewood agreement to buy Maytag in 2005 discussed earlier in the article, limited windows (30-50 days or so) of permitted active solicitation began to appear in some unshopped (and unleaked) LBO transactions (and even an occasional shopped or leaked one), particularly those that were truly founder or management led.
-They even gave rise to a new piece of M&A jargon - the "go shop" clause.12 Some of the more notable deals containing a "go shop" include the founder-led LBO acquisitions of HCA by an investor group including KKR and the Frist family (50 days), Kerzner International by an investor group including KKR and the Kerzner family (45 days), and Laureate Education by an investor group including KKR and the founder and CEO of Laureate (45 days), and the non-founder LBOs of TXU by KKR (51 days), Realogy by Apollo (61 days), Clear Channel by T.H.
-Lee and Bain (21 days), Freescale Semiconductor by Blackstone (50 days), and Harrah's by Apollo and TPG (25 days).
-To date, "go shops" have not been a feature in strategic non-LBO deals except where, as discussed above, special conflict considerations might exist.
+They even gave rise to a relatively new piece of M&A jargon - the "go-shop" clause.
+19 Some of the more notable deals containing a "go-shop" include the founder-led LBO acquisitions of HCA by an investor group including KKR and the Frist family (50 days), Kerzner International by an investor group including KKR and the Kerzner family (45 days), and Laureate Education by an investor group including KKR and the founder and CEO of Laureate (45 days), and the non-founder LBOs of TXU by KKR (51 days), Realogy by Apollo (61 days), Clear Channel by T.H.
+Lee and Bain (21 days), Freescale Semiconductor by Blackstone (50 days), Harrah's by Apollo and TPG (25 days), First Data by KKR (50 days), United Rentals by Cerberus (40 days) and Harman International by KKR and Goldman Sachs (50 days).
+To date, "go-shops" have not been a feature in strategic non-LBO deals except where, as discussed above, special conflict considerations might exist.